 Ballet flats are serious staples in our travel wardrobe.
 The classic dance-inspired shoes are a breeze to wear and work equally well with skinny jeans, cigarette pants, a full skirt, or your shortest of shorts.
 And when it comes to hitting the road, these feminine flats really prove their worth.
 Slip them off in an instant at airport TSA checkpoints, then pop 'em back on to navigate that 40-minute gate-to-gate schlep.
-Rock them for a full day of sightseeing in Paris, New York, or Hong Kong, then don them for dinner that very night.
-Here are nine styles we're loving right now.
+Rock them for a full day of sightseeing in Paris, New York, or Tokyo, then don them for dinner that very night.
+Here are 10 styles we're loving right now.

 Rothy's The Flat